Translating Subgraphs to Nodes Makes Simple GNNs Strong and Efficient for Subgraph Representation Learning: Data Structures for Subgraph Representation Learning

-We propose simple but strong model pipelines for S2N translated graphs.
-Since the node $\hv_i$ is a set of original nodes in $\gS_i$, we first use a set encoder $\setenc: \hsV \rightarrow \sR^F$~\citep{wagstaff2021universal} where $F$ is a dimension of the representation.
-It takes a set of node features in $\hv_i$ as an input and generates the representation $\hvh_i \in \sR^F$ of $\hv_i$, that is,
+For $\enc_{\node}$, we use different models for S2N+0 and S2N+A. Since the node in S2N+0 is a set of original nodes in $\gS_i$, we take a set of node features in $\sV_i$ as an input and generate a weighted sum of them.
+For S2N+A, we apply a GNN model to each subgraph as an individual graph, then apply a weighted sum for readout.
+Formally,